EuroCC-Greece/.github/profile/README.md

 ### What is this repository?

 This repository contains software examples / libraries that anyone can directly use and learn new technologies.
 It has been divided into categories, in order to assist visitors in finding software assets from various domains, such as machine learning, big data, and HPC development.
 Examples are available either as online tutorials (e.g. in the form of a Jupiter notebook) or downloadable material, ready to be included in your software as a library.

+### Would you like to contribute?
+If you would like to upload your library / software tutorial on this repository, feel free to create a new pull request.